stephbydesign/large-data-website/ia/intro-text.md

 Porsche enthusiast's guide to produced & concept models.
 Easily cruise the website, learn about the first model to the futuristic concepts.

+Porsche aficionado's guide to produced and concept models.
+Discover everything about Porsche from classic models to  futuristic concepts.

 ===

 ##Max 5-7 words